franzbu/EnhancedSpaces.spoon/README.md

 ### After Restart

-- If you restart Mellon, the windows on the mSpace as the were before the restart will remain unchanged, while the windows that were placed on other mSpaces before the restart will also be present on the current mSpace.
-In other words, if you plan to stop using Mellon, either move all windows to one mSpace first, or restart Mellon one last time.

-- A backup feature restoring windows too their original mSpaces are on the todo list.
+- If you restart Mellon, the windows on the mSpace as the were before the restart will remain unchanged, while the windows that were placed on other mSpaces will also be moved to the current mSpace.
+In other words, if you want to stop using Mellon, either move all windows to one mSpace first, or restart Mellon one last time.
+A backup feature restoring windows to their original mSpaces is on the todo list.

 ## Experimental Features

 ### Manual Resizing

 Similar to manual moving, manual resizing of windows can be initiated by positioning the cursor in virtually any area of the window.
 Be aware, though, that windows of certain applications, such as LosslessCut or Kdenlive, can behave in a stuttering and sluggish way when being resized.
-That being said, resizing works well with the usual suspects such as Safari, Google Chrome, Finder, and so on.
+That being said, resizing works well with the usual suspects such as Safari, Google Chrome, or Finder.

 In order to enable manual resizing, add the following option to your 'init.lua':